 Jennifer L. Reed Biography

-Jennifer L. Reed is a professor and Harvey D. Spangler Faculty Scholar of Chemical & Biological Engineering in the College of Engineering at the University of Wisconsin–Madison.
-Reed studies microbial metabolism and regulation.
-Her lab combines computational and experimental approaches to study biological systems, engineer cells, and expand knowledge of the mechanisms underlying a range of cellular behaviors.
+Jennifer L. Reed (1978-2020) was a professor and Harvey D. Spangler Faculty Scholar of Chemical & Biological Engineering in the College of Engineering at the University of Wisconsin–Madison.
+Reed studied microbial metabolism and regulation.
+Her lab combined computational and experimental approaches to study biological systems, engineer cells, and expanded knowledge of the mechanisms underlying a range of cellular behaviors.

 Prior to joining the UW–Madison faculty, Reed spent her entire life in California.
 She grew up in the northern city of Redding and the San Francisco Bay area.
 In 1996, she moved 500 hundred miles south to attend the University of California, San Diego.